 4SC-202 is an orally administered small molecule for the treatment of cancer.
-The compound is an epigenetic modulator with a unique mechanism of action that inhibits the enzymes histone deacetylase (HDAC) 1, 2, 3, and lysine-specific demethylase 1 (LSD1), which are believed to play significant roles in the regulation of aberrant cancer signaling pathways.
+The compound has a unique mechanism of action – inhibiting the enzymes histone deacetylase (HDAC) 1, 2, 3, and lysine-specific demethylase 1 (LSD1), which are believed to play important roles in the regulation of aberrant cancer signaling.

-Preclinical studies have shown that 4SC-202 is able to modulate the tumor microenvironment to become more susceptible to anti-tumor inflammatory processes.
-Thus, 4SC-202 is potentially an excellent candidate for combination with check point inhibitors which enhance the immune reaction.
+Preclinical studies have shown that 4SC-202 is able to modulate the tumor microenvironment to make it more susceptible to anti-tumor inflammatory processes and as such 4SC-202 is potentially an excellent candidate for combination with checkpoint inhibitors that enhance the body’s immune response.

 Clinical development profile

 4SC-202 has been evaluated in a Phase I clinical trial (TOPAS) in 24 heavily pre-treated patients with different types of blood cancer.
 4SC-202 was well tolerated with few and/or manageable adverse events.
 Positive signs of anti-tumor efficacy were observed with one complete remission for 28 months and one partial responder for 8 months.
 Findings also exhibited disease control in 83% of the patients and long-term stabilization in 50% of patients.

 In preclinical experiments, 4SC-202 exhibited an enhanced immune response to cancer.
 Treatment with 4SC-202 showed alteration of the tumor microenvironment and increased infiltration of immune cells into the tumor.
 In mouse models the combination of 4SC-202 with checkpoint inhibitors resulted in increased anti-tumor activity, suggesting a promising clinical development path for 4SC-202 in patients that are either refractory or non-responding to PD-1 or PD-L1 checkpoint inhibitors.